LDannijs/PatchPeek/README.md

 ## IMPORTANT INFO

-- It is recommended that you do not show releases from more then 90 days or so.
-This is quite a simple javascript application, so the backend isn't as robust and I have not thoroughly tested it.
-This app is intended to be used once every month when I personally update all my containers.
+- This app is intended to be used once every month, which is when I personally update all my containers.
+You can change the days to look back for, and it works if you enter 365 days for example, but be aware of heavy GitHub API usage and longer load times.
+Just so you know, I am not condoning usage this far back.

 - The app pulls releases from the GitHub API every 1 hour, and caches it based on the `If-None-Match` request header.
 This is to use less requests from the API then needed.
 Considering it only uses the API once every hour, running the app without a GitHub token should provide enough requests for your needs.
 Of course, adding one is available.